Nagoya University

 General Program (Academic Degree Program)

-The Department assesses whether applicants possess the academic skills necessary to acquire a high level of specialized knowledge and research skills in the educational sciences and adjacent empirical sciences; the ability to think logically and critically, make decisions, and communicate collaboratively; the spirit and enthusiasm required for scientific inquiry; and a desire to be at the forefront of cutting-edge research in educational science and proactively engage with diverse issues in education and human development.
-To assess whether applicants possess the requisite qualities and abilities, the applicant’s specialist knowledge and foreign language ability is tested, in addition to screening of submitted documents and an oral examination relating to the applicant’s past research outcomes and research plans following admission to the course.
+The Department assesses whether applicants possess the academic skills necessary to acquire a high level of specialized knowledge and research skills in the educational sciences and adjacent empirical sciences; the ability to think logically and critically, make decisions, and communicate collaboratively; the propensity and enthusiasm required for scientific inquiry; and a desire to be at the forefront of cutting-edge research in educational science and proactively engage with diverse issues in education and human development.
+To assess whether applicants possess the requisite qualities and abilities, screening of submitted documents relating to the applicant’s past research outcomes and research plans, an oral test and a foreign language test will be implemented, following admission to the course.

 Graduate Program for Adult Students (Professional Degree Program)

-The Department assesses whether applicants possess the academic skills necessary to acquire a high level of specialized knowledge and research skills in the educational sciences and adjacent empirical sciences; the ability to think logically and critically, make decisions, and communicate collaboratively; the spirit and enthusiasm required for scientific inquiry; and a desire to be at the forefront of cutting-edge research in educational science and proactively engage with diverse issues in education and human development.
-To assess whether applicants possess these qualities and abilities, the Department implements tests of the applicant’s specialist knowledge and foreign language ability, in addition to screening of submitted documents and an oral examination relating to the applicant’s past research outcomes, their experience as a working adult, and their research plans following admission to the course.
+The Department assesses whether applicants possess the academic skills necessary to acquire a high level of specialized knowledge and research skills in the educational sciences and adjacent empirical sciences; the ability to think logically and critically, make decisions, and communicate collaboratively; the propensity and enthusiasm required for scientific inquiry; and a desire to be at the forefront of cutting-edge research in educational science and proactively engage with diverse issues in education and human development.
+To assess whether applicants possess these qualities and abilities, the Department implements screening of submitted documents relating to the applicant’s past research outcomes, their experience as a working adult, their research plans, an oral test and a foreign language test will be implemented, following admission to the course.

 Department of Psychology and Human Developmental Sciences